What is a zero-knowledge proof? ZKPs explained in different levels.

 From the Carlos and Mike zero-knowledge proof example, we can see that both of them continued to speak to each other throughout the exercise.
 The back and forth conversation helped Mike prove the truth of his claims until Carlos was convinced.
 This is called an interactive ZKP and it is similar to how the first-ever ZKPs operated.

-An interactive zero-knowledge proof involves steady communication between prover and verifier until the former can provide convincing replies to the latter's challenges.
+An interactive ZKP involves steady communication between prover and verifier until the former can provide convincing replies to the latter's challenges.

 Non-interactive zero-knowledge proofs

-Non-interactive zero-knowledge proofs do not necessarily need established communication between the prover and verifier beyond a single iteration.
+Non-interactive ZK-proofs do not necessarily need established communication between the prover and verifier beyond a single iteration.
 When the prover presents proof of knowledge, for instance, the verifier confirms its genuineness within one exchange.
 This is closer to showing a verifier a bank statement, for instance.

-Since non-interactive zero-knowledge proofs require only one information exchange, they demand more computing power to produce than interactive zero-knowledge proofs.
+Since non-interactive ZK-proofs require only one information exchange, they demand more computing power to produce than their interactive counterparts.

 Possible and existing applications of a zero-knowledge proof